kmdarshan/LogIt/README.md

 Things to note:

 1. If the simulator gives you an error you need to set a default location in the scheme.

+Functional requirements

+● The log should be fully automated, as seen in the mockups, so that the user does not have to manually tag when a trip starts or ends, or enter start and end addresses.

+● A trip starts whenever the device is moving at more than 10 mph.
+A trip ends when the device is still for more than 1 minute.

+● Note that you can use the simulator to simulate a mock drive for easy testing under Debug>
+Location>
+Freeway Drive.

+● Use the Geocoder service to get the addresses of the start and stop locations.

+● The ON/OFF switch enables and disables trip logging.

+● Logging should be happening even when the phone is locked.